NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Reports ###

-Reports module is here to allow you become aware of all the details of the events that happened during the backup process through email:
+Reports module is here to allow you become aware of all the details of the events that happened during the backup process, through email:

 {% codeblock config.json lang:json %}
 {